dgpetrie/draft-petrie-vcon/vcon_charter.md

 Having a standard container for conversation data enables them to:

   * Retrieve the conversation data from their phone system provider or communications systems providers
-  * Feed the conversation data to a SAAS provider accepting a standard conversation container as input and providing numerous services such as:
+  * Feed the conversation data to a SaaS provider accepting a standard conversation container as input and providing numerous services such as:
     * transcription
-    * note taking
+    * note-taking
     * annotations such as action items
     * importing to a CRM system
     * coaching and mentoring